 What do I do with the leftover oil?

 All your cheese sticks are long gone and you have a pot full of oil - now what?
 You can strain and reuse frying oil.
 You can read more about reusing fryer oil here.
 I don't do this mostly because I don't fry food often enough and oil is relatively cheap.

 You can dispose of the oil by pouring it into a disposable container and throwing it in the trash.
 Just be sure it is completely cool!
 Do not dispose of hot oil.

 I personally like to buy cheap off-brand trash bags and use them to dispose of it.
 Simply put the trash bag around the pot and dump it into the bag.
-I tie it into a tight knot and toss it in the trash.
+I tie it into a tight knot and toss it into the trash.
 Just make sure the bag is all the way around the pot before you dump.
-Oil isn’t easy to clean!
+Oil isn't easy to clean!